postk-dev/skyrim-gmoh/README.md

 # Brief

 - This is the beta version of a Wabbajak modlist for Skyrim SE.
-If you are new to Wabbajack, Mod Organizer 2 or Skyrim modding, I recommend starting with an official Wabbajak modlist (https://www.wabbajack.org).
+If you are new to Wabbajack, Mod Organizer 2 (MO2) or Skyrim modding, I recommend starting with an official Wabbajak modlist (https://www.wabbajack.org).

-- This list has 2 goals:
+- This list has 3 goals:

-    1. Completely overhaul the landscape and core gameplay systems of Skyrim.
+    1. Completely overhaul Skyrim.
+This includes, but is not limited to, the landscape, UI and core gameplay systems.
+    2. Give your Dragonborn character more roleplay choices.
-    2. Build a comprehensive modlist that you can use to start modding Skyrim to your tastes.
+    3. Build a comprehensive modlist that players can use to start modding Skyrim to their tastes.

-- The goal of this list is not gameplay balance.
-You will likely feel slightly underpowered at lower levels and overpowered at higher levels.
+- Gameplay balance is a far-flung goal of this list.
+Curently, you will likely feel slightly underpowered at lower levels and overpowered at higher levels.

 # Requirements

  - The Steam version of Skyrim: Special Edition.
 Only English is supported.
  - Anniversary Edition Content (https://store.steampowered.com/app/1746860/The_Elder_Scrolls_V_Skyrim_Anniversary_Upgrade).
  - C++ Redistributable for VS2019 (https://aka.ms/vs/17/release/vc_redist.x64.exe).
  - 1 Terabyte of storage (preferably SSD).
+This can be distributed across 2 drives.
+ - For a stable experience, at least 16GB of RAM and 12GB of VRAM.

 # Disclaimer